sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * It is also possible to run SAS and its tools on other applications, such as **Jupyter Notebbok**, but this way you **won't have access to some of the programming tools that SAS offers**.

-We are going to work on **SAS Studio**, and below we are going to explore its environment and windows.
+We are going to work on **SAS Studio**, and today we are going to explore its environment and windows.

 ## What is SAS Studio?

 [SAS Studio](https://www.sas.com/it_it/software/studio.html) is the web browser-based programming environment.
-You can access to existing data files, libraries and prograrms or create your own.
+You can access existing data files, libraries and prograrms or create your own directly from the web.

 SAS Studio connects to a SAS server, to be able to elaborate SAS commands.
-This server can be internal to the cloud environment, a server in your local environment or a copy of the SAS server in your local machine.
+This server can be an internal one to the cloud environment, a server in your local environment or a copy of the SAS server in your local machine.

-Once code has been elaborated by the software, the formatted results are returned to SAS studio.
+Once code has been elaborated by the software, the formatted results are returned back to SAS studio.

 Let's start exploring the interface!

 ## Instructions to Log in

-To access SAS Studio, you first need to [register here](https://www.sas.com/profile/ui/#/create), to create a **SAS profile**.
+To access SAS Studio, you first need to [**register**](https://www.sas.com/profile/ui/#/create) to create a SAS profile.

 <img src="https://user-images.githubusercontent.com/80749213/111760264-cb2f0a00-889e-11eb-9d56-d58cae05e8c7.PNG" alt="log_in_studio" class="center">